antibubblewrap/tradekit/README.md

 See [`github.com/antibubblewrap/tradekit/deribit`](https://pkg.go.dev/github.com/antibubblewrap/tradekit/deribit) for all features.

   - Market data streams (spot, futures & options)
-    1. `TradeStream`: a realtime stream of trades.
+    1. `NewTradesStream`: a realtime stream of trades.
-    2. `OrderbookStream`: a realtime stream of incremental orderbook updates.
+    2. `NewOrderbookStream`: a realtime stream of incremental orderbook updates.
 Compatible with the `tradekit.Orderbook`.
-    3. `OrderbookDepthStream`: a stream of orderbook snapshots at a given depth.
+    3. `NewOrderbookDepthStream`: a stream of orderbook snapshots at a given depth.
 Updates at 100ms intervals.
-    4. `InstrumentStateSteam`: a stream of updates about instrument states (created, closed etc.)
+    4. `NewInstrumentStateStream`: a stream of updates about instrument states (created, closed etc.)
   - HTTP API (spot, futures & options)
     1. `GetOptionInstruments`: returns all Option instruments in a given base currency.
     2. `GetCurrencies`: returns all information on all supported currencies.